 Congratulations, you have a plasmid expressing your gene of interest (YGOI) and are ready to dive into your functional experiments!
 Whether you’ve cloned the plasmid yourself or obtained it from a colleague down the hall, it is always a good idea to take some time to confirm that you are working with the correct construct, and verify that the plasmid you received matches the expected sequence.
 Here at Addgene, we use NGS-based quality control to confirm the sequence of all the plasmids we distribute.
-This method is time-intensive, so we recommend two other methods for quick plasmid verification: Sanger sequencing and diagnostic restriction digest.
+This method is time-intensive, so we recommend a variety of ways to screen and verify your plasmids.
+Here, we'll cover restriction digest analysis.

 Diagnostic restriction digest